Installation with Docker

 Gitea provides automatically updated Docker images within its Docker Hub organization.
 It is possible to always use the latest stable tag or to use another service that handles updating Docker images.

-This reference setup guides users through the setup based on docker-compose
+This reference setup guides users through the setup based on docker-compose, but the installation

-is out of scope of this documentation.
-To install docker-compose
+of docker-compose is out of scope of this documentation.
+To install docker-compose itself, follow

 the official install instructions.